googlecartographer/rfcs/text/0000-cloud-based-mapping.md

 The `CollatedTrajectoryBuilder` feeds sensor data into the `GlobalTrajectoryBuilder` in a strict time order.
 This order needs to be maintained per sensor when sensor data is forwarded to the cloud.
-A simple way to achieve this is to use a streaming gRPC connection, which ensures that “each side will always get the other’s messages in the order they were written”.
+A simple way to achieve this is to use a streaming gRPC connection, which ensures that “each side will always get the other’s messages in the order they were written” [quote](http://wildebeestdev.github.io/grpc.github.io/docs/tutorials/basic/c.html#implementing-routeguide).
 We choose to forward the sensor data in a streaming fashion rather than batching them up into a state that includes the finished submap for two reasons

 1. gRPC prefers small message sizes.
    Streaming does its best to ensure that.
+   In this RFC we ignore the intermittent connection dropouts that are likely to happen in real systems and address them in a later RFC.
 2. Continuously sending up sensor information distributes the computational load in the cloud better as it allows to search for INTER_SUBMAP constraints against scans that belong to yet unfinished submaps.

 #### Visualization of SLAM results